jlattmann/jlattmann.github.io/_pages/about.md

 subtitle: Doctoral Researcher

 profile:
-  # FIX: All keys below must be indented by 2 spaces from 'profile:'
+  # YAML Structure is corrected for indentation (2 spaces)
   align: left # MOVED PICTURE TO THE LEFT
   image: LattmannJohannes_print-JWE.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
+    <p>University of Mannheim</p>
     <p>Doctoral Researcher</p>
     <p><a href="mailto:Johannes.lattmann@uni-mannheim.de">Johannes.lattmann@uni-mannheim.de</a></p>
-    <p>European Union, Political attitudes, Party politics</p>
-    <p>Quantitative methods, Quantitative Text analysis, Causal Inference</p>
     <p>Mannheim, Germany</p>

 selected_papers: false
 social: true # ENSURES SOCIAL ICONS APPEAR UNDER THE 'more_info' BLOCK

 ---
 <div style="text-align: justify;">

 Hi!
 I am Johannes Lattmann, a doctoral researcher at the [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/), at the University of Mannheim.
 I am also an associate researcher at the Chair of Comparative Politics with Prof. Marc Debus and teach courses on quantitive text analysis and research design.

 I focus on political behaviour and political economy in European democracies, examining changes in public opinion and attitudes.
 In my dissertation I concentrate on the consequences of the allocation of EU place-based policies.
 In my research I apply econometric, experimental and quasi-experimental designs as well as NLP approaches.

-Before my start in Mannheim, I obtained a M.Sc at the [London School of Economic & Political Sciences](https://www.lse.ac.uk/) and a B.A in Social Science from from [Humboldt-University Berlin](https://www.hu-berlin.de/en/).
+Before my start in Mannheim, I obtained a M.Sc at the [London School of Economic &amp; Political Sciences](https://www.lse.ac.uk/) and a B.A in Social Science from from [Humboldt-University Berlin](https://www.hu-berlin.de/en/).
 On this website, you can learn more about my research and download my CV.
 Please reach out if you want to [connect](mailto:Johannes.lattmann@uni-mannheim.de)!

 </div>
+<div style="clear: both;"></div>
 <br>

 <div style="display: flex; gap: 40px;">

     <div style="flex: 1; min-width: 300px;">